Praise-Edeh/week1-task/README.md

 4. Footer Styling: Positioned the footer at the bottom of the page and styled its text to be centered.

 Unmet Requirements:
-In attemted all the requirements.
+I attemted all the requirements.

 Difficulty Encountered:
 Class Naming: Had difficulty managing class names for multiple elements with similar styles.